Generating Class-Level Integration Tests Using Call Site Information: Discussion

 \subsection{Effectiveness}

-To answer \textbf{RQ2}, we analyzed the set of mutants that are killed by \cling (integration tests), but not by the unit-test suites for the caller and callee separately (boxes labeled with $T_{EvoE+R}$ and $T_{RanE+R}$ in Figure~\ref{fig:mutation:diff:boxplot}).
+To answer \textbf{RQ2}, we analyzed the set of mutants that are killed by \cling (integration tests), but not by the unit and random test suites for the caller and callee separately (boxes labeled with $T_{EvoE+R}$ and $T_{Ran}$ in Figure~\ref{fig:mutation:diff:boxplot}).
 The test suite $T_{\cling}$ was generated using a search budget of five minutes.
 Similarly, the unit-level suites were generated with a search budget of five minutes for each caller and callee class separately.
-Therefore, the total search budget for unit test generation ($T_{EvoE+R}$ and $T_{RanE+R}$) is twice as large (10 minutes for each tool).
-Despite the larger search budget spent on unit testing, there are still mutants and faults detected only by \cling and in less time.
+Therefore, the total search budget for unit test generation ($T_{EvoE+R}$) is twice as large: 10 minutes, which corresponds to the time budget allocated to \randoop ($T_{Ran}$) as it generates random tests for both the caller and the callee.
+Despite the larger search budget spent on unit and random testing, there are still mutants and faults detected only by \cling and in less time.
+It is worth mentioning that, theoretically, all of these approaches might capture these failures with an infinite time budget.
+The point is that Cling can capture these failures faster, thanks to the CBC criterion.

-\textbf{\cling is not an alternative to unit testing}.
-In fact, integration test suites do not subsume unit-level suites as the two types of suites focus on different aspects of the system under test.
-Our results (\textbf{RQ2}) confirm that integration and unit testing are complementary.
-Indeed, some mutants can be killed exclusively by unit-test suites: \eg the overall mutation scores for the unit tests $T_{EvoE}$, and $T_{EvoR}$ are larger than the overall mutation scores of \cling.
-This higher mutation score is expected due to the larger unit-level branch coverage achieved by the unit tests (coverage is a necessity but not a sufficient condition to kill mutant).
+\textbf{The CBC criterion and its implementation in \cling are not an alternative to unit or random testing}.
+In fact, integration test suites do not subsume unit-level and random suites as the different types of suites focus on different aspects of the system under test.
+Our results (\textbf{RQ2}) confirm that integration and unit and random testing are complementary.
+Indeed, some mutants can be killed exclusively by unit or random test suites: \eg the overall mutation scores for the unit tests $T_{EvoE}$ and $T_{EvoR}$, and random tests $T_{Ran}$ are larger than the overall mutation scores of \cling.
+This higher mutation score is expected due to the larger branch coverage achieved by the unit and random tests (\ie coverage is a necessity but not a sufficient condition to kill mutant).

-Instead, \cling focuses on a subset of the branches in the units (caller and callee), but exercises the integration between them more extensively.
+Instead, the CBC criterion and its implementation in \cling focuses on a subset of the branches in the units (caller and callee), but target the integration between them more extensively.
 In other words, the search is less broad (fewer branches), but more in-depth (the same branches are covered multiple times within different pairs of coupled branches).
 This more in-depth search allows killing mutants that could not be detected by satisfying unit-level criteria.